Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Evaluation

 \subsection{\UnSound{} Inlining Occurs in Practice}

 Examples that violate our syntactic condition do not necessarily make inlining \unsound.
-To assess whether inlining is actually \unsound{} for non-trivial examples, we further analyzed non-trivial files from the four verifiers.
-We classified a file as \emph{always \sound} if inlining every method in every caller context that satisfies the syntactic condition (that is, does not itself make inlining \unsound)\footnote{For Nagini, we used further restrictions on the clients to avoid that systematic leak checks prevent \emph{all} examples from being always \sound, which would not faithfully reflect typical clients.} is \longsound{}.
-For 114 files in Nagini, we could automatically deduce that they were always \sound{} using extended verifier-specific syntactic checks.
+To assess whether inlining is actually \unsound{} for non-trivial examples, we further analyzed non-trivial files from the four verifiers. \gaurav{Since most \peter{methods} in the test suites have no (or very few) clients that invoke \peter{them}, it would be insufficient to check whether \unsound{} inlining occurs only for \peter{the} existing clients as the initial statement, or for a fixed selection of inlining bounds.
+Instead, we \peter{(manually) analyze the methods for any possible} client code (with minor restrictions) and any inlining bound.} \gout{We classified}\gaurav{In particular, we classify} a file as \emph{\alwayspreserving{}} if inlining every method in every caller context that satisfies the syntactic condition (that is, does not itself make inlining \unsound)\footnote{For \nagini{}, we used further restrictions on the clients to avoid that systematic leak checks prevent \emph{all} examples from being \alwayspreserving{}, which would not faithfully reflect typical clients.} is \longsound{} for every inlining bound.
+In \rslviper{} and \nagini{}, we analyzed the methods in the corresponding \Viper{} encoding.
+For 114 files in \nagini{}, we could automatically deduce that they were \alwayspreserving{} using extended verifier-specific syntactic checks.
 For the remaining files, manual inspection was required.
-However, for all verifiers except GRASShopper, some of these files were too complex for manual inspection, so we automatically discarded all those files with too many complicated features.
-This still left us with a large and diverse set of examples (12 for RSL-Viper, 79 for Nagini, 111 for GRASShopper, 255 for VeriFast).
-From these examples, we picked 20 examples randomly for each verifier (except RSL-Viper, where we took all).
-The results of this manual analysis are presented in \tabref{tbl:manual}.
+For all verifiers except \grasshopper{}, some of these files were too complex for manual inspection, so we automatically discarded all those files with too many complicated features.
+This still left us with a large and diverse set of examples (12 for \rslviper{}, 79 for \nagini{}, 111 for \grasshopper{}, \thibault{271} for \verifast{}).
+From these examples, we picked 20 examples randomly for each verifier (except \rslviper{}, where we took all).
+The results of this manual analysis are presented in \tabref{tbl:results}.
 We took existing annotations into account.
-Not doing so would have resulted in a different classification for only 2 examples in VeriFast, which would have been classified as always \sound{} instead.
+Not doing so would have resulted in a different classification for only 2 examples in \verifast{}, which would have been classified as \alwayspreserving{} instead.

-Overall, out of the 72 non-trivial files that we analyzed manually, 22 examples (31\%) are not always \sound.
-This shows that inlining is indeed \unsound{} in a non-negligible number of cases, and that inlining is \sound{} in the majority of cases even when the syntactic condition is violated; thus, our more-precise structural condition is needed to validate those (see \secref{sec:structural_effective}).
+Overall, out of the 72 non-trivial files that we analyzed manually, 22 \tout{examples}\thibault{files} (31\%) are not \alwayspreserving{}.
+This shows that inlining is \tout{indeed }\unsound{} in a non-negligible number of cases, and that inlining is \sound{} in the majority of cases even when the syntactic condition is violated; thus, our more-precise structural condition is needed to validate those (see \secref{sec:structural_effective}).